 What is kamayan?

 The Kamayan feast, also known as a boodle fight, is a cherished Filipino tradition.
-The term "kamayan" itself means "to eat with hands" in Filipino.
+The term kamayan itself means "to eat with hands" in Tagalog.

-During this communal meal, a colorful assortment of food is piled in the center of a long table, served without utensils on banana leaves.
+During this communal meal, a colorful assortment of food is piled in the center of a long table, served family style without utensils on banana leaves.

-Participants joyfully embrace the unique practice of eating with bare hands, a custom rooted in Filipino heritage that predates the introduction of utensils by the Spaniards.
+Participants joyfully embrace the traditional way of eating with bare hands, a custom rooted in Filipino heritage that predates the introduction of spoons and forks by the Spaniards.

 Why is it called a boodle fight?